reafian/VSPP/README.md

 Segment_2 = 96256 4 00h:00m:04s audio
 Segment_3 = 144384 6 00h:00m:06s audio

+If the file has already been downloaded from VSPP use SublimeText 3 and format the file using IndentXML to make it nice and pretty.
+The script won't choke then.

 ## extract.py

 Use ffprobe to generate a frame listing of an mpeg or ts file: